 Nonetheless, the restless man of action was not entirely banished.
 He continued racing his beloved Brough Superior motorcycle through the country lanes to and from Bovington and visiting friends, for example the group of writers and artists at Chaldon Herring (East Chaldon) of Theo and Llewelyn Powys, Sylvia Townsend Warner, Valentine Ackland and others.
 Riding as fast as he could he would time himself, each visit trying to beat his previous record.

 Above: The Bunk Room at Clouds Hill, lined in foil against the damp, light coming in from the port hole window at top left of the picture.

 Just days after the last addition to the cottage – the port hole in the guest room upstairs – T E Lawrence was killed in an accident riding his Brough Superior between Clouds Hill and Bovington.

-His funeral drew major figures in the political and military establishment, including Winston Churchill, to the nearby village of Moreton.
+Lawrence's funeral drew major figures in the political and military establishment, including Winston Churchill, to the nearby village of Moreton.

 When visiting Clouds Hill, try to make time to visit Moreton Church, just a short drive (or longish walk) away.
 There is also an excellent tea rooms in the village, where the bier that bore Lawrence’s coffin does service as the sweet trolley.

 The church was hit by a (possibly jettisoned) bomb in 1940, demolishing all the stained glass.
 Following a fundraising effort new glazing was installed in the 1950s, featuring etched panels by Sir Laurence Whistler.
 It is astonishing.
 See, for example the butterflies detail below.

 Read about the history of Lawrence and Clouds Hill, and his work on the cottage, here

 Back from T E Lawrence to the Word Travels home